 Students' and faculty members' responses to the open-ended item were analyzed both together and separately.
 Inspection of all student responses demonstrated that several students defined academic challenge as "something that challenges my mind" or "how challenging a difficult a course is."
 These responses were labeled as challenge.
 Other definitions reflected and were labeled cognitive ("learning new material" or "critical thinking"), physical ("stretch my capacity to understand" or "pushing students past their limits"), or educational ("amount of work required" or "how hard a class is").
 All responses were categorized according to their correspondence to one of the four prevalent ways of defining the concept.
-In the student data set, 14.6% of the responses fit into the challenge category, 42% met the cognitive category.
-In the faculty data set, 1% of the responses fit into the challenge category, 16.6% met the physical category. and 25.7% met the physical category.
+In the student data set, 14.6% of the responses fit into the challenge category, 42% met the cognitive category, 15.4% met the physical category, and 27.7% met the educational category.
+In the faculty data set, 1% of the responses fit into the challenge category, 56% met the cognitive category, 16.6% met the physical category, and 25.7% met the educational category.